Sales Tax Holidays: Politically Expedient but Poor Tax Policy, 2018

 Large retailers are often the biggest supporters of sales tax holidays.
 Given that they are the beneficiaries of free marketing for what is essentially a modest 4 to 7 percent discount, and that the mad customer rush in a short time allows them to raise prices, this is not surprising.
 Policymakers should not be convinced that a sales tax holiday is a good idea just because retailers support it.

 For example, assume a pair of shoes costs $50, and with tax the total comes to $53.
 During a sales tax holiday, the shoes are exempt from the sales tax, so the consumer would expect to pay $50.
 But if the shoes are in high demand due to crowds turning out for the sales tax holiday, a retailer may have to raise the price or risk running out of stock too quickly.
-If he raises the price to $51 or $52, he absorbs a large share of the savings that are intended to go to the consumer.
+If the retailer raises the price to $51 or $52, the retailer absorbs a large share of the savings that are intended to go to the consumer.

 Indeed, this seems to be a perverse effect of sales tax holidays: the more consumers they turn out, the more demand goes up, and the more prices rise.